 Welcome to the Adventist Heritage Center online.
-This is the portal to Southwestern Adventist University's collection of records documenting its history and that of adventism, especially in the American Southwest.
-The Center is located on the library's second floor and its collections and services are available to the general public.
+This is the portal to Southwestern Adventist University's collection of records documenting its history and that of Adventism, especially in the American Southwest.
+The Center is located on the second floor of the library and is open to the general public.

 The Center comprises the four distinct collections listed below.
 Selected items from all of these collections will be available soon in digital format.

 - University Archives.
 Records of Southwestern and its predecessors.